MasrourTawfik/Textra_Insights/Docs/Scripts/3_Information_Extraction.rst

 Information Extraction
 =======================

-The fist stone of our pipeline is extracting main entities from french invoices.
+The first stone of our pipeline is extracting main entities from french invoices.
 This can be done with three different methods :

 1.Using a VLM :